The Atlantic Sues Google Over Its Digital Ad Model, Alleging Manipulation and Fraud

-The Atlantic on Tuesday sued Google and its parent company Alphabet, alleging the tech giant’s model of serving ads to publishers has become a monopoly and that it has falsely claimed its ad serving practices would serve the Atlantic’s interest — only to enrich itself instead.
+The Atlantic on Tuesday sued Google and its parent company Alphabet, alleging the tech giant’s model of serving ads to publishers has become a monopoly and that it has falsely claimed its practices would work to the Atlantic’s benefit — only to enrich itself instead.

 In a 94-page federal complaint filed in New York’s southern district, the magazine claimed that Google and Alphabet have “unlawfully acquired and maintain monopolies for the advertising technology…tools that publishers and advertisers use to buy and sell online ad space.”
 Such control, it claimed, forces publishers to sell ads through Google at lower prices.